Bounce It

-Bounce It is a hip hop song by American rapper Juicy J, released on June 25, 2013 as the fourth official single from his third solo studio album Stay Trippy (2013).
-The song features guest appearances from fellow artists Wale and Trey Songz.
-The song has since peaked at number 74 on the Billboard Hot 100.
+"Bounce It" is a song by American rapper Juicy J featuring fellow rapper Wale and singer Trey Songz, released on June 25, 2013, as the fourth single from the former's third solo studio album Stay Trippy (2013).
+It was written by its performers along with its producers—Dr. Luke, Cirkut and Baby E—as well as songwriter Jacob Kasher Hindlin.
+"Bounce It" peaked at number 74 on the Billboard Hot 100 and received gold certification by the Recording Industry Association of America.

 Music video

 The music video (directed by Benny Boom) was filmed on July 2, 2013.
 On July 18, 2013, the music video premiered on BET's 106 & Park.
-Fellow rapper Wiz Khalifa makes a cameo appearance in the video.
+Frequent collaborator Wiz Khalifa makes a cameo appearance in the video.

 Remix

 The official remix features a verse by Wiz Khalifa and new verses by both Juicy J and Trey Songz & additional instrumentation to the song.
-It was released on November 20, 2013 on Juicy J's SoundCloud account.
+It was released on November 20, 2013, on Juicy J's SoundCloud account.
 This remix has another version replacing the instrumental with a new rhythmic club beat dubbed the "Remix 2.0", which was released on the same day.

 The remix originally feature a verse by Big Sean before being replaced by Wiz Khalifa's verse.
-This version was released on October 29, 2013 on Dr. Luke's SoundCloud account.
+This version was released on October 29, 2013, on Dr. Luke's SoundCloud account.